grafana/synthetic-monitoring-agent/docs/architecture/scraper.md

 - name = `sm_check_info`
 - value = `1`
-- labels = the `checkInfoLabels` built in `buildCheckInfoLabels` (probe, region, instance, job, check_name, frequency, geohash, alert sensitivity, plus user labels with a `label_` prefix).
+- labels = the `checkInfoLabels` built in `buildCheckInfoLabels` (probe, region — `sm_region` for tenants in label mode DUAL_WRITE/UNPREFIXED — instance, job, check_name, frequency, geohash, alert sensitivity, plus user labels in their mode-appropriate form).

 If you add a new piece of check metadata that operators need to join on, this is the metric to extend.